-- 31. Provisions have been made to reduce inventory to estimated net realizable value when that amount is lower than cost.
-All reversals of write-down of inventory, arising from an increase in net realizable value, have been recognized as a reduction in the amount of inventory recognized as an expense in the period in which the reversal occurred.
-All inventory is the property of the Company and does not include any items consigned to it, any items billed to customers or any items for which the liability has not been recorded. - 32.
-Several parcels of land inventory were identified for potential impairment as their book value was in excess of their market value.
-For three of the parcels of land, Management asserts that there are purchase agreements in place.
-Management also asserts that based on the selling price, the net realizable value of the parcels will exceed the recorded book value.
-For the other two parcels, Management asserts that these are designated as Heritage properties by the City of Calgary and the value will be recovered through long term tenant agreements with or direct sales to third parties.
+31. The Corporation is responsible for determining the appropriate carrying amount of inventories held for resale.
+All inventories are the property of the Corporation and do not include any items consigned to it, any items billed to customers, or any items for which the liability has not been recorded.

+- 32. Several parcels of land inventory were identified for potential impairment as their book value was in excess of their market value.
+Management asserts that certain properties are designated as Heritage properties by the City of Calgary and the value will be recovered through long term tenant agreements with or direct sales to third parties.
 For those parcels not sold to third parties, the land inventory will be transferred to the City of Calgary at cost.
-Therefore, management believes that no impairment of land inventory exists at December 31, 2013.
+Therefore, management believes that no impairment of land inventory exists at December 31, 2014. - 33.
+Management have declared the true intent for items classified as land inventory and have appropriately classified items as land inventory versus tangible capital assets.